rickandrew2/rickandrew2/README.md

 </div>

 ## About Me
 Full Stack Developer specializing in the MERN stack with expertise in building scalable web applications.
 I focus on creating modern, responsive applications using React, Node.js, and MongoDB.
-Also experienced with Python for machine learning applications.
+Also experienced with Python for machine learning applications and aspiring to become a data analyst with skills in SQL databases and data visualization tools.
 Currently working on sustainable development projects and museum management systems.

 ## Tech Stack